damian-damjanovic-hn/HN-Marketplace-API-Reference/welcome.md

 **Additional Support:**

-Below are three common real-life workflows you should implement, though a few other workflows are covered in the provided documentation.
+Below are three common real-life workflows you should implement.

 **Workflow 1: Order Processing**